Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/tensorflow.md

 ### SavedModelBuilder

-To export a Tensorflow model correctly you have to identify and prepare input and output tensors.
+To export a Tensorflow model correctly, you have to identify and prepare input and output tensors.
 We have implemented a linear model using low-level Tensorflow API.
 The full code is available in our [GitHub repository](https://github.com/Hydrospheredata/hydro-serving-example/blob/master/examples/mnist_tf/train_mnist.py).
 In the code you can find the following lines describing input and output tensors.

 ```python
 ...